lowrycode/swaplett-project/README.md

 **[IMAGE GOES HERE]**

 This section is only visible at the end of the game - it is hidden on initial page load and during game play.

+***NOTE:*** *This section is initially assigned a class called .hidden (along with the child sections for win and lose messages) which removes them from the DOM and hides them from screen readers until the game ends.
+When the game ends, the .hidden class is removed from this section and the relevant child section (win or lose section) causing the message to be shown.
+The .hidden class is reassigned when a new game begins.*

 ## Definitions Section